McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ![](images/IuunWz5.png)

+## Clone search (asm-clone)

-## Create an application
+### Create an application

 The next thing to do is create an APP.
-So far, you can choose from the three kinds of Application: asm2vec-clone, asm-clone, and sym1n0-clone and customize your settings.
+You can choose from the three kinds of clone search application: asm2vec-clone, asm-clone, and sym1n0-clone and customize your settings.
 General Information can be edited again later and Application Settings will be fixed.

 ![](images/g5cqoTz.png)

-## Share an application
+### Share an application

 If you want to share your APP with another user, you can edit it and grant read/write right to the user you specify.